ARTICLE I – MISSION

 ARTICLE III – MEMBERSHIP

-To be considered for membership in SFCS, applicants must meet the guidelines set forth below and must be sponsored by a member in good standing.
+To be considered for membership in SFCS, applicants must meet the guidelines set forth below.

 To remain in good standing, critics must adhere to studio-imposed film embargoes and have paid annual dues.

 To be defined as a voting Member of SFCS, individuals must adhere to criteria established by the Board of Directors to satisfy studio representative directives for award voting, may serve as officers, directors, or chair persons of committees, committee members and part of film festival juries.

 Only voting Members shall be allowed to participate in the SFCS’s year-end awards and invited to any potential year-end film screenings provided to SFCS Members.
 Voting Members may routinely be asked to share materials verifying that their outlet and output meet the current standards of “Reviewing Press”, which can include verification from local film promotional agencies, including, but not limited to, Allied Integrated Marketing.

 Voting members, as of or after December 1 of a given year, who no longer meet the established criteria for “Reviewing Press”, or have not paid their dues, become Associate Members effective immediately.
 Members who lose their outlet are moved to Associate membership for a one-year grace period, and Members whose outlets do not satisfy the current requirements are moved to Associate Members and remain until 1) their outlet meets requirements or 2) they move on to a different qualifying outlet.
 Associate Members seeking restoration as voting Members will have their requests prioritized ahead of new applicants by the Board.

 The SFCS may establish other categories of membership (student, emeritus, etc.) to fulfill its purposes in the community and industry by majority vote of the Board.
 Appropriate criteria, including rights and dues for any such type of membership, shall also be established, including means of distinguishing voting Members from any other class of member.